SohrabMaleki/SohrabMaleki.github.io/_pages/Notes/topic3.md

 ## [Download Original Paper in English](http://sohrabmaleki.github.io/files/planck1900.pdf)

-Also, I have presented the story and Planck's line of thoughts in sessions dedicated to review classic papers in Sharif University of Technology.
-Here's my note on this:
+Also, Here's my note on this:

 ## [Download my Explanation in Persian](http://sohrabmaleki.github.io/files/topic3.pdf)

+This note is written for "Read The Greats" sessions reviewing classic papers in september 24, 2024 at Sharif University of Technology, Physics department.